marcelbeumer/gonotes/about_go.md

 foo(s) // panic
 ```

 So you need to do nil checks everywhere, with which I read there are some gotchas with as well.
+That said, it seems go linters can catch these for you.

 ## No one liners for returns statements